AdaCore/gnatstudio/docs/users_guide/extending.rst

 the title, which are expended based on the current context.
 See :ref:`Macro_arguments`.

-GPS only displays the new contextual menu item if the filters associated with the action match the current context.
+GNAT Studio only displays the new contextual menu item if the filters associated with the action match the current context.

-For example, the following example inserts a new contextual menu item that displays the name of the current file in the GPS console.
+For example, the following example inserts a new contextual menu item that displays the name of the current file in the GNAT Studio console.
 This contextual menu is only displayed in source editors.
 This contextual menu entry is followed by a separator line, displayed when the menu item is::